Ananya-Kannan/Emotion-Recognition-through-Speech-using-CNN/README.md

 # Emotion-Recognition-Through-Speech-using-CNN

-The objective is to build a speech emotion detection classifier.
+The objective was to build a speech emotion detection and classifier using CNN.

 # What is Speech Emotion Recognition.
 Speech Emotion Recognition, abbreviated as SER, is the act of attempting to recognize human emotion and affective states from speech.
 This is capitalizing on the fact that voice often reflects underlying emotion through tone and pitch.
 This is also the phenomenon that animals like dogs and horses employ to be able to understand human emotion.